-- ACA's Campus President and his designee are responsible for regular checks and repair of the campus facility. - ACA's campus front, sides and back of the building parking area is well lite to aid in maintaining the security of the campus facility. - ACA has a vital interest in maintaining a safe, secure, healthy, and efficient learning and working environment.
+- ACA's Campus President and his designee are responsible for regular checks and repair of the campus facility. - ACA's campus front, sides and back of the building parking area is well lite to aid in maintaining the security of the campus facility.

+- ACA has a vital interest in maintaining a safe, secure, healthy, and efficient learning and working environment.
 Towards that end, multiple provisions are in place to ensure an atmosphere that is conducive to learning including secured entrances and video surveillance with digital backup.
-All students and staff entering the building will be required to display a photo ID. - ACA official photo ID badges must be clearly visible on each student, faculty member via lanyards/ clips. - Visitors and Venders are required to sign in at the front desk and will be escorted around campus by an employee to access needed areas of the campus. - 3.
-Provide a statement of current policies concerning campus law enforcement, including- - a.
+All students and staff entering the building will be required to display a photo ID. - ACA official photo ID badges must be clearly visible on each student, faculty member via lanyards/clips. - Visitors and Venders are required to sign in at the front desk and receive a visitor ID to access to other parts of the facilities. - 3.
+Provide a statement of current policies concerning campus law enforcement, including-- - a.
 The enforcement authority of security personnel, including their working relationship with State and local police agencies.

-- ACA's security personnel include the Campus and his designee - The Campus President and/or his designee will maintain written copies of all security concerns and follow- up on them as soon as possible. - ACA when needed will call 9-1-1 to assist with an emergency.
+- ACA's security personnel include the Campus and his designee - The Campus President and/or his designee will maintain written copies of all security concerns and follow- up on them as soon as possible. - ACA when needed will call 9-1-1 to assist with an emergency. - b.

-b.
 Statement of policies that encourage accurate and prompt reporting of all crimes to the campus police and the appropriate police agencies.